 Call for Proposals

-This Group encourages the submission of any individual paper or panel proposals that make cultural and moral diversity central to ethical analysis.
+This Group encourages the submission of any individual paper, papers session, and roundtable proposals that make cultural and moral diversity central to ethical analysis.
 Themes especially welcome this year include:

 Anonymity of Review Process